Search

 1. Dove

-The dove stands as a universal symbol of peace, purity, and hope.
+The dove stands as a universal symbol of hope, purity, and peace.
 Its image transcends cultural and religious boundaries, offering a message of tranquility and renewal to all who embrace its presence.

 Historically, the dove has roots in ancient mythology and religious texts.
 In the Biblical story of Noah’s Ark, a dove returns to Noah with an olive branch, signaling the end of the flood and the restoration of life on Earth.
 This story highlights the dove as a harbinger of hope and new beginnings.